mikeymischief/mikeymischief.github.io/_posts/2020-9-12-autumn-cube-draft.md

 <img src="/images/decks/200912_Selesnya_Aggro.jpg" alt="Selesnya Aggro" width="600"/>

 This deck looks really good.
 It has a solid plan going in that attacks opponents going wide and with a +1/+1 counter theme to go tall as well.
-Then in the late game, if anyone has managed to quell the Selesnya forces, Titania synergies with the lands to create an army of 5/3 Elementals is as sound as any.
+Then in the late game, if anyone has managed to quell the Selesnya forces, **Titania, Protector of Argoth** synergies with the lands to create an army of 5/3 Elementals is as sound as any.
 This definitely is the best deck for the first pod!

 ----
 # The Afternoon Draft (Draft #1)